Hello!

 DID YOU KNOW?

 Many Young Carers begin their caring duties from the age of 4!
+And the majority are GIRLS.
+Most are rarely acknowledged, assisted or rewarded for their works.

 Sign the petition demanding #EveryYoungCarer be recognised HERE!